 Why do guinea pigs wheek?
-Guinea pigs wheek when they are excited or relieved.
-Most of the time, this sound can be heard right before the feeding (enthusiasm for the food).
-Sometimes they can make this sound when they are excited to play with you or a reaction to something new in the cage (object or a toy).
+Guinea pigs wheek when they are excited, relieved or upset.
+It can be heard when they are hungry (or when it is feeding time), excited to play with you or a reaction to something new in the cage (object or a toy), or they are disturbed.

-Most owners think that sounds of guinea pigs are nothing in particular or nothing too significant.
-Of course, this is not true, and everyone should know how to decode the language of their guinea pigs, especially the wheeking sound and other frequent sounds they make.
+Most owners think that sounds of guinea pigs are nothing too significant.
+Of course, this is not true.
+Everyone should know how to decode the language of their guinea pigs, especially the wheeking sound and other frequent sounds they make.

 Guinea Pig Wheeking | Information and Facts

 Most of the time, all sounds resemble wheeking sounds, except the aggressive teeth chatters which are body language on its own, and a very dangerous one.
-The wheeking sounds are translated into a way for them to seek attention, whether from the other guinea pig or from the owner (the latter is most probable).
+The wheeking sounds are translated into a way for them to seek attention, whether from the other guinea pig or probably, from the pet owner.

 Guinea Pig Wheeking for Food

 If the guinea pig wheeks, it is most probably in a very good mood.
-If it’s hungry, the cavy will make this sound to get your attention so you feed it.
+But when it’s hungry, the cavy will also make this sound to get your attention so you feed it.
 Sometimes they will wheek when they hear the fridge door opening.
-We find this extremely adorable!

 If the guinea pig is in a playful mood, it will wheek when it needs to play with you or its cagemate.
 When guinea pigs beg for a bit of attention they produce a very sweet sounding wheek.
 At this point, you can freely reach inside the cage and pet it, take it out on the floor and play with it.